I’ve jumped between the role of a senior developer and a manager multiple times – including leading and managing a software development team role.

 From Coding To Managing A Software Development Team

-I was in the office a couple of hours earlier and spent them responding to emails and updating the roadmap with the latest client updates.
-My office hours were mostly spent discussing roadblocks with the tech team and assessing challenges with the new team leader.
-At the end of the day, I was reviewing the latest batch of changes and updating different stakeholders with the latest updates.
+When I made the leap myself, I had to come in a couple of hours earlier and spent them responding to emails and updating the roadmap with the latest client updates.
+The time spent with my team was mostly spent discussing roadblocks and assessing challenges we had to work on as a team.
+At the end of the day, I was in charge of reviewing the latest batch of changes and updating different stakeholders with the latest updates.

 We’d managed to hit the first couple of milestones and launched a beta of the product.
 I left the team (which included a few more developers since) and joined another team as a developer.